The Big, The Small & The Not-So-Ugly

-Blue ribbons, bragging rights and big garlic: the Minnesota Garlic Festival announces its first “Garlic Growers & Gardeners Contest: The Big, The Small and The Ugly” to be held during the festival at the McLeod County Fairgrounds in Hutchinson on August 11, 2012.
+Blue ribbons, bragging rights and big garlic: the Minnesota Garlic Festival announces the Annual “Garlic Growers & Gardeners Contest: The Big, The Small and The Not-So-Ugly” to be held during the festival at the McLeod County Fairgrounds in Hutchinson on August 15, 2015.

 The contest will be open to all garlic grown in Minnesota, North Dakota, Wisconsin, South Dakota, and Iowa.

-There will be prizes for the biggest and smallest heads overall, and a prize for the biggest head in each of ten garlic categories:
+There will be prizes for BEST IN SHOW and SMALLEST heads overall, and a prize for the BIGGEST HEADS in each of ten garlic categories:

 - Glazed Purple Stripe